What to Wear to a Captain's Ball on a Cruise

 Break Out Your Suit

-Dress for a captain’s dinner, toast or reception is fancy and formal.
-For men, at a minimum break out the sport coat, button-down shirt and nice tie, paired with khaki pants or solid-colored dress pants.
 Many men opt for a full two- or three-piece suit or tuxedo to make it a truly black-tie affair.
-No flip-flops allowed here; save them for the pool deck.
+No flip-flops, baseball caps, tank tops, or t-shirts allowed here; save them for the pool deck.
 Instead, wear nice dress shoes, and don’t forget a pair of dress socks.

 Don a Fancy Dress

-Ladies, now is the time to pull out the gowns and cocktail dresses from the back of your closet that you never thought you’d wear again.
-Pantsuits and elegant skirts and blouses are also acceptable.
-Leave your flip-flops in the cabin as well, instead choosing a nice pair of heels, flats or fancy sandals (think lots of rhinestones and embellishments).
+Leave your capris, swimsuits, and flip-flops in the cabin as well, instead choosing a nice pair of heels, flats or fancy sandals (think lots of rhinestones and embellishments).
 This is also a great opportunity to wear that diamond necklace or your grandmother’s ring that's too special to wear on regular days.
-Just be sure to keep any valuables locked up in your room’s safe whenever you’re not wearing them.
+Just be sure to keep any valuables locked up in your stateroom’s safe whenever you’re not wearing them.

 Dress Code Tips

 If you don’t own a tuxedo or don’t want to drag yours on board, many cruise lines offer tuxedo rentals.
 You can rent yours online before the cruise, and it will be waiting in your room before formal night.
 The onboard stores often rent tuxedos as well but can run out quickly, so it’s a good idea to rent yours online ahead of time.
-You’re on vacation, so a little pampering is in order.
-Make an appointment with the onboard salon to get your hair done and indulge in a mani and/or pedi before the big night.

 Many of these nights offer opportunities to take formal pictures with the captain.
 If a captain’s photo tops your list of souvenirs, consider coordinating outfits with your family or traveling partners.
 The professional photographers can capture a great photo that you can frame for your home or even use on your Christmas card.